-Chase Sapphire Preferred vs Amex Delta Platinum: Which is Best?
+Chase Sapphire Preferred® Card vs Delta SkyMiles® Platinum American Express Card: Which is Best?

 Deals Points is part of an affiliate sales network and receives compensation for sending traffic to partner sites.
 Opinions and recommendations are ours alone.
 Terms apply to the offers.
 See our Advertising Disclosure for more information.

-That’s where the Chase Sapphire Preferred® Card and the Delta SkyMiles® Platinum American Express Card come in, two top dogs that are ready to take your travel game to new heights.
+The Chase Sapphire Preferred® Card and the Delta SkyMiles® Platinum American Express Card are two popular travel rewards credit cards.

 Best Starter Travel Card